clojuredocs/guides/articles/tutorials/vim_foreplay.md

 ## What About VimClojure?

 Until recently (late 2012), VimClojure was the preeminent plugin for Clojure development in Vim.
 Since then, its developer, Meikel Brandmeyer, has [acknowledged](https://groups.google.com/forum/?fromgroups=#!topic/vimclojure/B-UU8qctd5A) that VimClojure development has slowed to a trickle and that foreplay is the future.
 That said, VimClojure is still a viable and excellent development evironment.
-A similar tutorial can be found [here](/articles/tutorials/vim.html).

 ## What Versions of Clojure and foreplay Does This Guide Cover?